-Our failure to successfully in-license, acquire, develop, and market additional product candidates or approved products would impair our ability to arow our business.
+Our failure to successfully in-license, acquire, develop, and market additional product candidates or approved products would impair our ability to grow our business.

 Although a substantial amount of our efforts are focused on the clinical development, potential regulatory approval and commercialization of tildacerfont, a key element of our long-term strategy is to in-license, acquire, develop, market, and commercialize a portfolio of products to treat patients with endocrine disorders.
 Because we do not have the necessary internal research and development capabilities, unless we build such capabilities internally, we will be dependent upon pharmaceutical companies, academic scientists, and other researchers to sell or license products or technology to us.
 The success of this strategy depends partly upon our ability to identify and select promising biopharmaceutical product candidates and products, negotiate licensing or acquisition agreements with their current owners, and finance these arrangements.
 The process of proposing, negotiating, and implementing a license or acquisition of a product candidate or approved product is lengthy and complex.
 Other companies, including some with substantially greater financial, marketing, sales, and other resources, may compete with us for the license or acquisition of product candidates and approved products.
 We have limited resources to identify and execute the acquisition or in-licensing of third-party products, businesses, and technologies and integrate them into our current infrastructure.
 Moreover, we may devote resources to potential acquisitions or licensing opportunities that are never completed, or we may fail to realize the anticipated benefits of such efforts.
 We may not be able to acquire the rights to additional product candidates on terms that we find acceptable, or at all.
 Further, any product candidate that we acquire may require additional development efforts prior to commercial sale, including preclinical or clinical testing and approval by the FDA, the EMA and other similar regulatory authorities.
-All product candidates are prone to risks of failure during biopharmaceutical product development, including the possibility that a product candidate will not be shown to be sufficiently safe and effective for approval by regulatory authorities.
-In addition, any approved products that we acquire may not be manufactured or sold profitably or achieve market acceptance.
+All product candidates are prone to risks of failure during biopharmaceutical product development, including the possibili